-1) What is the project for which you are applying?
-(Briefly describe)
+What is the project for which you are applying? (briefly describe)

-2) Who was involved in the development of this proposal?
-(List individuals, organizations, community groups, etc.)
+Who was involved in the development of this proposal? (list individuals, organizations, community groups, etc.)

-3) Why is the project needed?
+Why is this project needed?
 Please include discussion of any emergencies or urgent needs.

-4) Who will be the beneficiaries of this project and how will they benefit?
-List organizations and groups to use project and purpose.
+Who will be the beneficiaries of this project and how will they benefit?

-5) What funding and other resources will be used to maintain and operate the project in the future?
+What funding and other resources will be used to maintain and operate the project in the future?

-6) Name the closest comparable facility and distance from this project.
+Name the closest comparable facility and the distance from this project.

-7) Have you collaborated with any other funding sources to help pay for this project?
-Yes No If so, please list the names and the collaboration efforts.
+Have you collaborated with any other funding sources to help pay for this project?
+If so, please list the names and collaboration efforts.

-8) List other equipment, facilities, and other resources currently being used that are relevant to your application and what condition they are in.
+List other equipment, facilities and other resources currently being used that are relevant to your application.
+Please also list the condition in which they are in.